bojanRoba/ih-pros-home-gems-nl/README.md

-# ih-pros-home-gems-nl
+# Home Gems in the Netherlands

-A housing study that investigates the relationships between properties size and price, in regard to location.
-And how that complex interplay determines the real estate values.
+A housing study that investigates the relationships between properties size and price, in regard to their location, and how that complex interplay determines the real estate values.